Free Assessment

 I thought I’d solved the problem.
 But the override pattern came with me:

-- The insecurity
+• The insecurity

-- The strain on my marriage
+• The strain on my marriage

-- The same nervous system dysregulation in a different setting
+• The same nervous system dysregulation

 Changing your environment doesn’t regulate your nervous system.